Coko-Foundation/ketty/docs/docs/getInvolved/05-Ketty Interface Editorial Style Guide.md

 ## Updating the stardardised English (UK) Ketty interface

-1. Download the **Standardised Enlish (UK)** file from the Admin interface of your Ketty instance or from the source code [here](https://gitlab.coko.foundation/coko-org/products/ketty/server/-/blob/main/config/languages/en-GB.json?ref_type=heads).
+1. Download the **Standardised English (UK)** file from the Admin interface of your Ketty instance or from the source code [here](https://gitlab.coko.foundation/coko-org/products/ketty/server/-/blob/main/config/languages/en-GB.json?ref_type=heads).
 2. Make the text updates following the style guidelines below.
 3. Submit an MR or send the file by email to the Ketty team.